gridcoin-community/Gridcoin-Site/wiki/advantages&features.md

 Additionally, Gridcoin's system of scrapers offers a scalable system that minimizes that amount of centralization.
 Scrapers get BOINC statistics (which determine rewards) from the projects and then compress them down to only the useful stats --- reducing data sent and stored.
-The also wallet compares the data from each scraper against each other limiting the trust needed.
+The wallet compares the data from each scraper against each other limiting the trust needed.
 Scrapers are run by several trusted members of the community located around the world.
 Read more about scrapers on the [Scraper Wiki Page](Scraper "wikilink")

 Further, Gridcoin has a voting system to help keep Gridcoin aligned with the community and have meaningful discussions.
-Voting help reduce conflicts by not having unexpected changes and having a way to voice your opinion without needing to fork and split the community.
+Voting helps reduce conflicts by not having unexpected changes and having a way to voice your opinion without needing to fork and split the community.